GeorgeSchiro/GoPcBackup/README.md

     This is the number of milliseconds of process thread sleep time between file deletions.
 The default of 1 ms should result in rapid deletions.
-You can increase this value if you are concerned that the UI is not responsive enough or the process is using too much CPU while deleting.
+You can increase this value if you are concerned the UI is not responsive enough or the process is using too much CPU while deleting.

 -CleanupSet="One of many file sets to cleanup goes here."